 Birth Control Pill

 Oh, you know, the tiny little pill one must set an alarm to remind themselves to take every day?
-We know it’s hard to remember to take it but find the best way that works for you.
+We know it’s hard to remember to take it but it might be the best contraception method that works for you (read about hormonal birth control side effects here).
 Essentially the pill stops sperm from meeting the egg (AKA fertilization).
 It also stops ovulation, so there is no egg chilling, waiting for a sperm to swim up and fertilize it.
 The hormones in the pill thicken cervical mucous making it tough for sperm to swim.
 No babies here, knock on wood.

 Birth Control ShotThis is administered every 3 months by a doctor or nurse.
 This kind of birth control is important to get on time for it to work really well.
 This method contains progestin as well, preventing ovulation and thickening the cervical mucous to prevent an egg from being able to be fertilized by sperm.